rdoetjes/sine_generator/README.md

 it's a very straight forward 360 degree (2*pi) sine function. point = sin(i/nr_steps * (2.0 * pi)) where i is the current iteration going from 0 to nr_steps and nr_steps is the total number of points.
 This is the devisor for the 2*pi.
 So a one period (360 degree) sine is generated.

+**No file error handling**
+Because it's quick and dirty there's not real file error handling, everything is unwrapped for quickness sake.